aktionsart/interactionalDiscourseLab/README.md

 This is an `R` package that uses `shiny` to render its user interface.
 To install `R`, go to <http://www.r-project.org/>.

 # Install
-From `R`, install `devtools` if you don't have it:
+From `R`, install `devtools` if you don't have it or if you're not sure:

     install.packages('devtools')

-Then install IDLab with:
+Then install rCharts and IDLab with:

+    devtools::install_github('ramnathv/rCharts')
     devtools::install_github("aktionsart/interactionalDiscourseLab")

-You only to do this once.
+You only need to do this once.

 # Running the lab
 From `R`, use: